Skip to content

 WindowsWindows 10 or later

-On first launch, the app automatically tries to import your existing login from Chrome.
+On macOS, the app tries to import your existing login from Chrome on first launch.
 If you’re already signed into Google or Microsoft in Chrome, you may be logged into Tallyfy right away.
+On Windows the app doesn’t do this, so just sign in below.

 1. Click any sign-in option (Google, Microsoft, email)